LeftySolara/website/content/now/index.md

 - [CODE: The Hidden Language of Computer Hardware and Software](https://www.charlespetzold.com/code/) by Charles Petzold
 - [Bittersweet: How Sorrow and Longing Make Us Whole](https://susancain.net/book/bittersweet/#) by Susan Cain

-This post was last updated May 10, 2022.
+This post was last updated August 22, 2022.

 _Inspired by [Derek Sivers](https://sive.rs/nowff)_.